Fernando Henrique Cardoso: Presidency (1995–2003)

 He also experienced personal problems with former ally Itamar Franco, his predecessor who later became Governor of Minas Gerais, a fierce opponent of his administrative reforms that saw the state lose its capacity to contract debt and forced a reduction of local government spending.
 Cardoso was also criticized for amending the constitution to his own benefit, allowing him to stay eight years in office.
 His popularity in his first four years, gained with the success of Plano Real, decreased during his last four years as the currency crisis was followed by lower economic growth and employment rates, greater public debt, growing political dissent, low levels of investment in appropriate infrastructure, and, finally, an energy crisis caused by an unexpected drought, as over 80% of Brazil's electricity is hydroelectric.
 He publicly admitted that he could have done more for public security and for the creation of new jobs, but defended his policies in areas such as health and education.

 Cardoso's administration was accused of bribing congressmen to pass a constitutional amendment that secured FHC the right to seek reelection, which he eventually won.

+President Fernando Henrique Cardoso dissolved the RFFSA, in concession, which began in 1996.
+The rail concession program started as Malha Oeste, the first railway concession awarded to the private sector during the privatization of Brazil’s former federal rail company RFFSA, reached the end of its 30-year contract on Tuesday, 30 June 2026.

+He dissolved the ship cargo company Lloyd Brasileiro in October 1997 during his government as president.